 All validated participants are encouraged to do useful work for the network (hosting their nodes, creating and solving flips, inviting new users, and so on).
 This resource sharing is rewarded with a universal basic income (UBI).
 The UBI for a single participant is enough to cover the fees for 1000 transactions on the Idena blockchain per day.

 Governance is one of the most important killer apps of blockchains.
 DAOs effectively recreate cross-border organizational structures at miniscule administrative costs and near-zero compliance burden.
 However, governance mechanisms in permissionless communities can only be based on the stake of tokens; hence, they are inherently plutocratic.
 Large stakeholders can collude to dominate the outcome of voting, discouraging others from participation.
-A unique identity proof (one ID per person) can be used to distribute voting credits to the individual members of the community to ensure fairness.
+A unique personhood proof (one account per person) can be used to distribute voting credits to the individual members of the community to ensure fairness.
 Modern voting technologies such as Quadratic Voting can be implemented to engage the crowd to participate in the collective decision-making process.

 Current business models of most Internet services imply the monetization of personal information collected about the user's behavior, interests, social connections, in many cases without the user's consent.
 The new business model could be based on the consensual self-monetization of personal information and proactive intentional disclosure initiated by the user.
 Based on such intentional information-sharing, advertisers could provide the best deals and pay the user directly to view and utilize them.
 Internet services and apps could distribute utility tokens, rewards, tokenized coupons, and discounts.
 This model would be possible only when advertisers and businesses are protected from Sybil attacks.

 The network of independent nodes can securely store a queue of undelivered P2P-encrypted messages.
 Spam attacks are prevented by assigning a minor friction in the form of a transaction fee and a decentralized storage rent fee.
-The native cryptocurrency of the Idena Network can be used to transact value between users as a special type of message inside the P2P chat.
+The native cryptocurrency of the Idena network can be used to transact value between users as a special type of message inside the P2P chat.
 Trustless decentralized two-way bridges are to be developed to tokenize and transact major cryptocurrencies (BTC, ETH) as tokens on the Idena blockchain.

-A full node of the identity blockchain could be light enough to run on an average laptop.
+A full node of the Idena blockchain could be light enough to run on an average laptop.
 Participation in the network is rewarded with minting and can be considered as a form of the universal basic income sufficient to cover network services (for example, sending messages) as well as the bill for the Internet service and electricity consumed.
 At a certain stage the Idena network can be attractive for international organizations to distribute unconditional rewards to network participants.

 Idena network is fully open.
 It consists of a set of validated nodes – identities.
 The number of nodes is not limited, anyone will eventually be able to become part of Idena.